 2. Estimated Arrival Times on Your Phone

-When any of these devices offers a prediction of your arrival time, that’s predictive analytics in action.
+When any of these devices offer a prediction of your arrival time, that’s predictive analytics in action.

 3. Better Healthcare Outcomes

 The healthcare industry is already using predictive analytics to improve health outcomes.
 As time goes on, this practice will become even more common.

 According to Deloitte, there are three main benefits to using predictive analytics in healthcare are as follows:

 - Improving the accuracy and diagnosis of patient treatments

 Who knows?
 Predictive analytics may end up being one of the major drivers of affordable healthcare.
 With the right tools in place, providers can detect patients who might be more susceptible to certain diseases.
 Then, they can take proactive steps to prevent them from developing those conditions.